Catalina Island: June 2nd – June 8th, 2019

 Rob Rosenthal is an independent producer and a teacher.
 He’s the host for the HowSound podcast on radio storytelling — a joint project of PRX and Transom.
 He started and then ran the Salt Institute for Documentary Studies’ radio track for 11 years.
 He is now the lead teacher for the Transom Story Workshop, which launched in the fall of 2011.

 David Weinberg, Assistant Instructor

-David Weinberg is a reporter at KCRW.
+David Weinberg is a reporter at KCRW where he hosts the podcast Welcome to LA.
 Previously he was a staff reporter at the national program Marketplace.
 His work has been featured on The World, 99% Invisible, Wiretap, Love + Radio and WWOZ.
 He is also the producer of the podcasts Random Tape and Below the Ten.
 His print stories have appeared in The St. Louis Beacon and The New York Times.